EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.struct.md

 ### tools.struct.structcut

 Select elements in structure fields by indices.
-Pacakage: Util.struct - structcut function                                                General
+Pacakage: Util.struct - structcut function                                                General Description: Given a structure and a vector of indices, select